openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 ### Add nodes through OTNS-CLI

-Add a Thread Router into the simulation:
+Add a Mesh Extender (using the `router` node type) into the simulation:

 ```console
 > add router